grzegorzludwa/conan_workshop/src/02_first_conanfile_recipe/README.md

 ### Prepare sources for lib package

-1. Remove all not needed packages from previous step.
+1. Remove all not needed packages and files from previous step.
 2. Create folder and move there `mkdir hello_lib; cd hello_lib`.
 3. Create conan package with sources and tests `conan new hello_lib -s -t`.
 4. With `conan inspect .` you can check what attributes are already set and/or